 Our makers never fail to motivate us, encourage our creativity, and fill us with inspiration.
 So, when a new design enters our assortment, we’re always excited to learn more about the people behind the product.

 What gets an artist going and keeps them creating is certainly worth sharing, and every great connection starts with a simple introduction.
-Meet Jill Rikkers, the artist behind our new Hand-Forged Cheese Set and Hand-Forged Serving Pieces.
+Meet Kristen Juen, the artist behind our new Mauna Planter and Dish and Valley Hanging Planter.

-What’s been the most exciting thing about becoming a professional artist?
+What has been the most exciting thing about becoming a professional artisan?

 What does your typical day in the studio look like?